-The definition of Autism and Autism Spectrum Disorder (ASD) is provided by the Diagnostic and Statistical manual of Mental Disorders (DSM-IV).
-Children with autism are less able to interact with the world as other children do.Typically they have deficits in three key areas:
+The Diagnostic and Statistical manual of Mental Disorders (DSM-V) defines Autism and Autism Spectrum Disorder (ASD).
+Children with ASD are less able to navigate and interact with the world than other children.Typically, they have deficits in three key areas:

 - Social awareness and interactions

 Over time, there have been many labels given to children with autism at different points along the autism spectrum.
 At the lower end of the spectrum, there existed older labels such as ‘Asperger’s Syndrome’ or ’High Functioning Autism’.
 At the higher end of the spectrum,you may recognise terms such as ‘Autism’, ‘Classic Autism’ and ‘Kanner Autism’.
 However,in the DSM-V, all these labelsfall under the umbrella termAutism Spectrum Disorders (ASD).